HandBrake/HandBrake-docs/source/docs/en/1.3.0/advanced/chapter-markers.markdown

 HandBrake can copy chapter markers from your source to the MP4, MKV, or WebM output file.

 In HandBrake, if you click on the Chapters tab, you'll see a list of detected chapters.
-HandBrake will automatically generate chapter names in the following format:  "Chatper n" where n is the chapter number.
+HandBrake will automatically generate chapter names in the following format:  "Chapter n" where n is the chapter number.

 ![Chapters Tab](../../images/windows/chapters-1.0.0.png "Chapters Tab")